Adam Carolla: Books

 Carolla and Drew Pinsky co-wrote (with Marshall Fine) the self-help book The Dr. Drew and Adam Book: A Survival Guide to Life and Love, published in 1998.
 The book is a compilation of some of the advice the pair compiled while producing Loveline.
 In November 2010, Carolla's In Fifty Years We'll All Be Chicks...
 And Other Complaints from an Angry Middle-Aged White Guy was published by Crown Archetype and debuted at number eight on The New York Times Best Seller list for hardcover non-fiction on November 21, 2010.
 The book was compiled from rants Carolla had delivered on his radio show and podcast along with some new material and was dictated to and ghost-written by Mike Lynch.
 Carolla published a short, illustrated e-book entitled Rich Man, Poor Man in January 2012.
 The book details some similarities in the experiences of the very rich and the very poor which are not shared by the middle class.
 The book was illustrated by Michael Narren.
 Carolla's book Not Taco Bell Material was published by Crown Archetype on June 12, 2012.

 In President Me: The America That's in My Head, Carolla presents the comedian's fantasy of the United States with him at the helm.
 When asked in separate interviews, both before and after the book's release, about whether the "if-I-were-king" critique of America was a serious piece, he said it's both: "Well, there's a lot of jokes in it, but you know, it's like...
 Well, if you have a fat friend you may make a lot of fat jokes about your fat friend, but he's still fat".

 In Daddy, Stop Talking!: And Other Things My Kids Want But Won't Be Getting, Carolla writes about modern parenting.
-Carolla describes what he believes adults must do if they don't want to have to support their kids forever.
-Carolla uses his own childhood as a cautionary tale, and decries helicopter parenting.
+He talks about what he believes adults must do if they don't want to have to support their kids forever.
+He uses his own childhood as a cautionary tale, and decries helicopter parenting.
 Carolla's book, I'm Your Emotional Support Animal: Navigating Our All Woke, No Joke Culture, was published by Post Hill Press on June 16, 2020.

-Carolla's latest book, Everything Reminds Me of Something, was published by Post Hill Press on July 19, 2022.
+His latest book, Everything Reminds Me of Something, was published by Post Hill Press on July 19, 2022.

 Views

 Religious

-Carolla's parents raised him in a light form of Buddhism, which he continued to practice for the sake of a girlfriend until age 21.
-He also discusses being familiar with Judaism, though he is not Jewish by biological descent, due to a close relationship with his grandmother's Hungarian Jewish second husband.
-Since beginning his media career, Carolla has consistently identified as an atheist.
+Carolla grew up in a light form of Buddhism from his parents, which he continued to practice for the sake of a girlfriend until age 21.
+He has discussed being familiar with Judaism, due to a close relationship with his grandmother's Hungarian Jewish second husband, although Carolla himself is not Jewish by biological descent.
+Since beginning his media career, he has consistently identified as an atheist.